The force is strong with this one: Segway X330 Robot Mower review

 Enter Robi‑Lawn Kenmowbi - our Segway Navimow X330 robot lawn mower, and quite possibly the only mower we’ve owned that relies on satellites rather than brute force.
 This has been a new hope for lawn duty, especially after upgrading from an older ride‑on that could feel more like a personal, death‑defying rollercoaster on steeper sections - all while saving time and avoiding long stints out in the hot Queensland sun.

-The X330 model is designed to do 3000m2 of lawn on a charge, there are both smaller and larger models available in the range as well.
+The X330 model is designed to do 3000m2 of lawn, there are both smaller and larger models available in the Segway Navimow range as well.

 First Run Results: Quiet Operation, Solid Performance